risc0/risc0/examples/bevy/README.md

 zkVM applications are organized into a [host program] and a [guest program].
 The host program can be found in [`src/main.rs`](src/main.rs) and the guest program can be found in [`methods/guest/src/main.rs`](methods/guest/src/main.rs).

-Here, the guest program:
-- imports the `bevy` crate,
-- creates a `world` and `primary entity` using the `bevy` crate,
-- receives an integer as input,
-- moves the `primary entity` that number of units (forward, on the x-axis), and
-- writes the new position to the [journal].

 The [host] first [executes] the guest program and then [proves the execution] to construct a [receipt].

-The receipt can be passed to a third party, who can extract the new game state from the journal.
-The receipt can also be [verified] to ensure the integrity of the gameplay.
+The receipt can be passed to a third party, who can examine the [journal] to check the program's outputs and can [verify] the [receipt] to ensure the integrity of the [guest program]'s execution.

 ## More Resources
 For more information about building, running, and testing zkVM applications, see our [developer docs].